genomic-medicine-sweden/gms_16S/README.md

    Please only use it within pipelines as a last resort.
 See [docs](https://nf-co.re/usage/configuration#basic-configuration-profiles)).
 3. Add you samples to an input file e.g., `sample_sheet.csv`.
 See examples.
-4. gunzip all gzipped files in the database directory (`assets/databases/emu_database`)
-5. gunzip all gzipped files in the krona/taxonomy directory (`assets/databases/krona/taxonomy`)
+4. Run `make install` which will gunzip all gzipped files in the database directory (`assets/databases/emu_database`) and the krona/taxonomy directory (`assets/databases/krona/taxonomy`)
-6. Run your command:
+5. Run your command:

 ```bash
 nextflow run main.nf \